Title

 The Blue Sunday Law prohibits labor on specific holidays in the Philippines, with exceptions for certain establishments, and violations are subject to punishment including fines and imprisonment.

-No, except as otherwise provided, no commercial, industrial, or agricultural enterprise or establishment, including stores and shops, shall be open on these specified holidays.
+Any commercial, industrial, or agricultural enterprise or establishment, including stores and shops of any kind.

-The Secretary of Labor is authorized to broaden exceptions in cases where work is indispensable and cannot be delayed without serious prejudice or obstruction to business.
+The Secretary of Labor is authorized to broaden the exceptions when the work is not susceptible of interruption or is indispensable and cannot be delayed without serious prejudice or obstruction to business.

-Yes, any action taken by the Secretary of Labor under these exceptions may be appealed by the aggrieved party or any resident of the Philippines to the President of the Philippines.
+It is appealable by the aggrieved party or by any resident of the Philippines to the President of the Philippines.

-Violators may be fined up to one hundred pesos or imprisoned for not more than one month, or both, at the court's discretion.
+A fine not exceeding one hundred pesos or imprisonment for not more than one month, or both, at the discretion of the court.

 Analyze Cases Smarter, Faster